Training structure

 3 creditsWater and development

-3 creditsProject management-2
+3 creditsProject Management-2

 3 creditsHistory of water

-3 creditsWater policy
+3 creditsWater policy implementation

 2 credits

-CHOICE 1
+OPTION 1

-2 creditsChoice: 1 of 3
+2 creditsChoose 1 out of 3

-Events project / Call for tender
+Event Project / Call for Tenders

 2 creditsWater and Development

-2 creditsWater and the South
+2 creditsWater and South

 2 credits